Full recipe makes about sixteen 2¼ inch biscuits

 Dough ball should not be too sticky.

-Roll or pat the dough out to about ½ inch thick and cut out the biscuits using a biscuit cutter, small glass, or clean can.
+Roll or pat the dough out to about ½ inch thick and cut out the biscuits using a biscuit cutter or a clean can with a thin edge.
 Recommended size cutter at about 2¼ inches in diameter but use the size you like.
 When using the cutter, do not twist, just use an in and out motion.

-Place biscuits on a lightly greased baking sheet with a little space between them.
+Place biscuits on a lightly greased baking sheet.
+Put a little space between them for thinner biscuits or next to one another for a little thicker biscuit.